7 Best Interactive Cat Toys for Indoor Cats (2026 Vet-Backed Guide)

 | Adjustable speed |

 My take: If you only buy one toy this year, make it this one.
-The unpredictable flight pattern keeps cats engaged for 15+ minutes—far longer than most toys.
+The unpredictable flight pattern keeps many cats engaged longer than most toys.

 Best for: Cats home alone during the day